taffyrat/turnip-server/README.md

 ### Predict

 The bot will attempt to predict your possible patterns.
 If there are 5 or fewer possibilities, it will render a graph for each.
+You can also check the predictions for another user by specifying their username.

 ```
 @turnip predict
+@turnip predict <username>
 ```

 ### Help